Peter Wallace (rugby league): Background

 Wallace was born in Melbourne, Victoria, Australia, and raised in Blaxland, New South Wales by his mother Dianne.
 Wallace has never met his father, who reportedly remained in Melbourne.

 He attended Blaxland East Public School and Blaxland High School, and played his junior rugby league for Lower Mountains Eagles before moving to St Marys Saints at the age of 12.
-He also played some of his junior rugby league at the Carlingford Cougars.

 Wallace is of Scottish descent through his maternal grandmother.

 Playing career

 Penrith Panthers

-Wallace made his NRL début at Canberra Stadium against the Canberra Raiders in Round 17 of the 2005 season.
+Wallace made his NRL début at Canberra Stadium against the Canberra Raiders in round 17 of the 2005 season.

 He did not feature throughout the entire 2006 NRL season for Penrith.

-In Round 3, 2007, against the Brisbane Broncos, Wallace kicked a 44-metre field goal in golden point, with Penrith winning 29–28.
+In round 3, 2007, against the Brisbane Broncos, Wallace kicked a 44-metre field goal in golden point, with Penrith winning 29–28.

-Wallace was the subject of controversy when he was dropped to NSWRL Premier League in Round 15 of the NRL competition in 2007.
+Wallace was the subject of controversy when he was dropped to NSWRL Premier League in round 15 of the NRL competition in 2007.
 Penrith coach Matthew Elliott moved Wallace to the premier league on what he claimed to be poor form.
 However Wallace had earned a man of the match award only two weeks before, but had a poor game the week later.

 The controversy came when claims were made that Wallace was dropped due to the fact that he had signed with the Broncos, but teammate Joel Clinton, who was also Brisbane bound, wasn't dropped.
 There were rumours from the media, that Wallace wanted out of the Penrith Panthers to go to Brisbane mid-season.
 Wallace denied these claims, and wanted to fulfill his contract with the Penrith club, even if it was in premier league.

 It remains unclear how the move to the Brisbane club came about.